 Meowing is a way your cat tells you something.
 All you have to do is to listen.

 - Increase nutrition.
-If your cat is underfed, start feeding an appropriate amount, if your cat is stressed from outdoor cats, try to block the outdoor view or deter foreign cats off your yard.
-In many cases solving the cause of excessive meowing will be enough to make it stop.
-However, sometimes, if the meowing has also become a habit, below steps may be necessary, as well.
+If your cat is underweight which means they are underfed, start feeding an appropriate amount.
+If your cat is stressed from outdoor cats, try to block the outdoor view or deter foreign cats off your yard.
+In many cases finding and removing the cause of excessive meowing will be enough to make it stop.
+However, if the meowing has also become a habit, the below steps may be necessary, as well.